Psykotikism/Mutant_Tanks/INFORMATION.md

 # Information
 > There is information about each setting and ability below.
 All of these settings use default values if they are left incomplete or empty.
+THIS FILE IS NOT THE CONFIG FILE!

 ## Plugin Settings